-If you are suffering from symptoms of mild to moderate dehydration, visit Eastside Urgent Care today for dehydration treatment.
+If you are suffering from symptoms of mild to moderate dehydration such as feeling lightheaded, dry mouth, tiredness, smelly and dark color urine, or sunken eyes, visit Eastside Urgent Care today for dehydration treatment.
 We offer walk-ins to the general public so we can help you when you need it most.
-For more information, call us today or make an appointment.
+For more information, contact us today or make an appointment.
 Visit us at 872 Ohio Pike Cincinnati, OH 45245.

 Table of Contents:

 Dehydration can happen when an individual begins to lose or use more fluids in the body, then the body does not have enough water or other fluids in it to continue carrying out normal body functions.
 If you cannot get enough lost fluids in your system fast enough, the body will become dehydrated.
 Dehydration can happen quickly and you won’t know you are dehydrated until you are.

 We have seen many become dehydrated, especially children and seniors, and can especially be dangerous for them.
 One of the most common causes of dehydration in babies and children and adults is severe diarrhea and vomiting.
 Adults do have a naturally lower volume of water in their bodies already and may have other pre-existing conditions or take medications that may increase the risk of dehydration.

 Dehydration is considered a minor illness, such as if you were to get an infection that can affect the lungs or bladder, which results in dehydration for many seniors.

 Dehydration can also occur in anyone especially if they are not intaking enough clear fluids like water to help the body run efficiently, and can become worse with warmer temperatures or if the individual is participating in any exercise or activities that may cause sweat.

 Dehydration develops when the body begins to lose more fluids than you can intake.
 Some of the more common causes of dehydration can be: